 Check out the below video from Wiggle below on group riding for a quick guide to mastering this important skill.

-Cycling nutrition is a huge subject, and one that is important to understand ahead of a sportive.
+Cycling nutrition is a huge subject and one that is important to understand ahead of a sportive.
 There are three main elements to cycling nutrition – energy, hydration, and recovery.
 Over sportive distances, you’ll need to ensure you have taken on enough calories to complete the journey and avoid hitting the wall, or ‘bonking’.
-You need to ensure you keep hydrated, and feed your starved body after excursion with the building blocks it needs to repair and rebuild stronger muscle fibres.
+You need to ensure you keep hydrated and feed your starved body after an exertion with the building blocks it needs to repair and rebuild stronger muscle fibres.
 This applies to both training and event day.